rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 - RsyncUI and RsyncSchedule are built with support for **macOS Monterey**
 - the latest [release for download](https://github.com/rsyncOSX/RsyncUI/releases)
-  - macOS Monterey is for the moment released as a beta

 RsyncUI is [signed and notarized](/post/notarized/) and built as [Universal macOS Binary](https://developer.apple.com/documentation/xcode/building_a_universal_macos_binary).

 # Development

 The target for RsyncUI is **macOS Monterey**.
 But there will also be a couple of prerelease builds on macOS Big Sur.
 The UI need some more polish and the updated Xcode 13 and SwiftUI 3 also introduces updates which enhances the UI a lot.

-There is some info about [RsyncUI on macOS Monterey](/post/macos12/).
+There is more info about [the development](/post/development/) of RsyncUI.

 # Using RsyncUI

-This section is about using RsyncUI.
 RsyncUI can be used in **parallel with RsyncOSX**.
 Default catalog for storing configuration files is:

 ```bash
 $HOME/.rsyncosx/macserialnumber/
 ```

 RsyncUI and RsyncOSX **does not** share the user settings, e.g like enabling version 3.x of rsync has to be set in both apps.
-It is advised using version 6.6.2 of RsyncOSX in parallel with RsyncUI.

 ## The main menu

 This is the default view when starting the app.
 RsyncUI can store configurations in profiles.
-Select a profile at any time and the app reloads the data.
-If you are new til RsyncUI, please start with select the `Configurations` task [to add a configuration](/post/addconfigurations/).
+If you are new til RsyncUI, please start with select the `Configurations` task to [add a configuration](/post/addconfigurations/).

 ![](/images/start/start.png)